patvin80/AlexaNetflixBrowser/README.md

-# AlexaNetflixBrowser
+# Alexa Netflix Browser
-Alexa Skill developed to enable the user to browse Netflix Content using Actor Names
+Alexa Skill developed to enable the user to browse Netflix Content using Actor Names.